r5valkyrie/docs/docs/materials.md

 ![Alt text](https://raw.githubusercontent.com/r5valkyrie/docs/refs/heads/main/docs/vpkfallback2.png)

-Titanfall 2 used VMTs for everything from particle effects / systems (muzzle flashes, dirt, smoke, etc.) to sprites to cables (ziplines, tethers, grapple cables) to VGUI (Valve Graphical User Interface) materials for Titan & MRVN UI and various other UI elements.
+Titanfall 2 used VMTs for everything from particle effects / systems (muzzle flashes, dirt, smoke, etc.) to sprites, to cables (ziplines, tethers, grapple cables), to VGUI (Valve Graphical User Interface) materials for Titan & MRVN UI and various other UI elements.

 Example of a VMT from Titanfall 2: